scorelab/GSoC/GSoC-2022/02-Ayush-Bansal-CodeLabz-Front-End-News-Feed-Profiles-Organization-Profiles.md

 -all the components were updated according to new design -storybook has also been updated.
 -all the components are tested.
--Removed small bugs and Gramattical errors.
+-Removed small bugs and Grammatical errors.
 -worked on the pre-GSoC tasks that included creating figma design for the website and creating the storybook according to that design.